pallets-eco/flask-session/README.md

-flask-session
+Flask-Session
 =============

-Session extension for Flask
+Flask-Session is an extension for Flask that adds support for Server-side Session to your application.